 In the past, the University has used a range of tools to deliver module evaluations, most recently Blackboard’s Enterprise Survey Tool.
 During 2016-17, the University ran a successful year-long pilot of eXplorance Blue with Durham Business School.
 At the same time, Education Committee ran a Task & Finish Group looking at the module evaluation process.
 The result was a desire to produce a common set of questions at the level of the University and then within a Department.
 This will allow aggregation of the data and better reporting.
 To this end, in May 2017, the University signed a 5 year deal with the Canadian company Explorance Inc. They are a leading provider of course/module evaluation software with clients from across the globe.

-The project began in 2017-18 with end of year undergraduate module evaluations.
+The Durham Evaluation Unit began in 2017-18 with end of year undergraduate module evaluations.
 The eXplorance Blue module evaluation solution has been made available to all departments during the Easter term of 2018 and this tool should be used for all evaluations.
 After completing Undergradute MEQs, the project will then expand to cover Postgraduate MEQs and programme-level evaluations.
 Staff who need to create evaluations for interim module evaluations or modules that finish early in the academic year) should use Blackboard’s survey tool and are being advised not the Enterprise survey tool.
 Once eXplorance Blue takes over the MEQ process fully, the Enterprise Survey tool in Blackboard will become read-only.

 Enterprise Surveys: Please note that are are not training any new Evaluation Managers for the Enterprise Survey tool and recommend that if you are still using it then you only allow staff who know how to use the tool to have access.
 Module Codes can be added by sending them as a Service Desk ticket via the IT Service Desk.

 Blackboard Survey tool: This is a tool that sits within each duo modules and allows a survey to be build and run anonymously.
 You can copy a survey template from one course into others and instructions can be found on the Blackboard Help area within the module.